madebits/madebits.github.io/r/nodejs-grunner.md

 <!--- tags: javascript nodejs -->

 **[GRunner](https://www.npmjs.com/package/grunner)** is a task runner for [Node.js](https://nodejs.org/), inspired by and compatible with [Gulp](http://gulpjs.com/).
 Most Gulp plugins and Gulp streams, such as, `gulp.src`, can be used as they are with GRunner.
 Gulp 3 has some task limitations that are addressed in [Gulp 4](https://github.com/gulpjs/gulp/tree/4.0).
 GRunner task scheduler is based on [async](https://github.com/caolan/async) and it is *subjectively* better :).
-If you ever felt like Gulp is somehow limited or difficult to handle some of the things you wanted, you are in the right place.
+If you ever found Gulp task handling somehow limiting, you are in the right place.
 GRunner uses some ES2015 features, so it needs a recent version of Node.js.

 ##Usage